 Directional Antenna 1601 and Antenna Controller 1602 may be a system that mechanically aims Directional Antenna 1601 or the combination may be an electronically scanned array.
+55 The results are displayed on Display 1612.

 FIG. 17 is a general illustration showing another form of User equipment suitable for use by spread spectrum radar using a satellite constellation as the radar transmitters.
-Directional Antenna 1601 receives the signals reflected by Target 10 1306 (FIG. 13) from Satellites 1302, 1303, 1304, and 1305 (FIG. 13).
+Directional Antenna 1601 receives the signals reflected by Target 60 1306 (FIG. 13) from Satellites 1302, 1303, 1304, and 1305 (FIG. 13).
 Directional Antenna 1601 sends these signals to Receiver 1603.
 The output of Receiver 1603 is stored in Data Buffer 1604.
-Under the control of System Controller 1711, Correlator 1605 performs correlations between the data stored in Data Buffer 1604 and a List of Code Keys 1610 which correspond to the Code Keys used by the satellites in the satellite constellation.
-System Controller 1711 also controls the direction of Directional Antenna 1601 using Antenna sent by Satellites 1302, 1303, 1304, and 1305 (FIG. 13).
+Under the control of System Controller 1711, Correlator 1605 performs correlations between the data 65 stored in Data Buffer 1604 and a List of Code Keys 1610 which correspond to the Code Keys used by the satellites in the satellite constellation.
+System Controller 1711 also controls the direction of Directional Antenna 1601 using Antenna Controller 1602.

+Omni-Directional Antenna 1606 receives the signals directly sent by Satellites 1302, 1303, 1304, and 1305 (FIG. 13).
 Omni-Directional Antenna 1606 sends these signals to Receiver 1607.
 The output of Receiver 1607 is stored in Data Buffer 1608.
 Under the control of System Controller 1711, Correlator 1609 performs correlations between the data stored in Data Buffer 1608 and a List of Code Keys 1610 which correspond to the Code Keys used by the satellites in the satellite constellation.
-System Controller 1711 also uses GPS Receiver 1712 to determine the length of the direct path from each satellite and performs the calculations to determine the range and bearing to Target
+System Controller 1711 also uses GPS Receiver 1712 to determine the length of the direct path from each satellite and performs the calculations to determine the range and bearing to Target 1306.

-Directional Antenna 1601 and Antenna Controller 1602 may be a system that mechanically aims Directional Antenna 1601 or the combination may be an electronically scanned
+Directional Antenna 1601 and Antenna Controller 1602 may be a system that mechanically aims Directional Antenna 1601 or the combination may be an electronically scanned array.
+The results are displayed on Display 1713.